HackYourFutureBelgium/Mentor-guide/README.md

 - We are like a family 🧡.
 Our format is based on a grassroots community with volunteer coaches and mentors.
 - We advocate for diversity 🧕.
 We strongly encourage women to participate.
 Over 50% of our students are women.

-Built upon CodeYourFuture's fantastic [mentor guide](https://teachertraining.codeyourfuture.io/)
+Built upon CodeYourFuture's fantastic [teacher guide](https://teachertraining.codeyourfuture.io/)